maxdevaine/PXE-Server/README.md

 ipxe.efi - just for test boot via http, there is no settings about it at this time

 wimboot - just for test booting win image directly, there is no settings about it at this time

+# Configuration

+All configs are in the /srv/PXE-Server/grub/grub.cfg

+# Workarounds

+1) live-netdev="eth0"

+This eliminate problems with Thinkpad X13 and LTE modem.
+Clonezilla tries LTE interface instead of eth interface from time to time

+2) ocs_postrun1="sleep 20" ocs_postrun2="echo b > /proc/sysrq-trigger"

+Force restart PC after clonning done.
+Sometimes Clonezilla freeze in restarting process on Thinkpad X13 and other devices.
+So, we will wait 20s (to be sure that all io writes are done) and then we will run sysrq to force restart.